day50-dev/Petsitter/README.md

 A trick can be as simple as appending a sentence to the system prompt, or as involved as routing subtasks to three different models in parallel.
 There's a GUI at `/` for loading/unloading tricks, editing trickset filters, browsing logs, and pointing at different models - all at runtime, no restart needed.

-You can also edit tricks, reorder them, disable, add new ones, and filter them through a built in dashboard:
+You can also edit tricks, reorder them, disable, add new ones, and filter them through a built-in dashboard:
 <img alt="2026-07-04_15-13" src="https://github.com/user-attachments/assets/c623f29a-8724-4fdb-bc6d-a76c3022183a" />